roadkillwiki/roadkill/readme.md

 ### Build scripts

+*Note: work is now commencing on vNext (ASP.NET 5/MVC 6/DNX), so these scripts are likely to change in master.*

 There are 4 build scripts that automate the builds:

 * build.ps1 - runs msbuild with the solution file